-Perm itted Restricted discretionary Matters of discretion iv. houhere/ narrow-leaved lacebark, Plagianthus regius - manatu/ lowland ribbonwood.
-The existing shelterbelt on the Marshs Road frontage shall be retained until trees required under v. clause (ii) are 6 metres in height.
-Shrubs shall be planted between the two rows of trees, using the species listed in Appendix 16.6.1, Section 3. vi.
-The requirements of Appendix 16.6.1 Part A shall apply. vii.
-Maintenance of the landscaping strip shall be undertaken for a period of no less than 5 years from the date of planting.
+Peri mitted Restricted discretionary Matters of discretion iv. v.
+Marshs Road frontage shall be retained until trees required under clause (ii) are 6 metres in height.
+Shrubs shall be planted between the two rows of trees, using the species listed in Appendix 16.6.1, Section 3. vii 16.6.1 Part A shall apply.Maintenance of the landscaping strip shall be undertaken for a period of no less than 5 years from the date of planting.